vanviegen/olmdb/README.md

 For each OLMDB transaction, a corresponding read-only LMDB transaction is created.
 That gives us a consistent snapshot view of the store, from which all reads (get, scan) are done.
 For every read from LMDB, we log into memory associated with the transaction which key was read and a checksum of its value.
 We'll use this for commits, as explained below.

 ### Writes
 When writes (put, del) are performed, they are initially only stored in-memory in a buffer local to this transaction.
 Any further reads will first search the buffer, before consulting the underlying LMDB store, such that a transaction can read back its own writes.
-The buffer is organized as a skiplist, making searching the buffer very fast even when a transaction contains many writes.
+The buffer is organized as a skiplist, so that searching the buffer is very fast even when a transaction contains many writes.

 ### Aborts and commits
 If a transaction is aborted, the write buffer is just discarded and nothing is saved to LMDB.
 In case of a read-only transaction commit, we do the same.
 This happens synchronously.
-For read/write commits, we queue the transaction, including its read and write buffers for processing by the *write-commit thread* (explained below).
+For read/write commits, we queue the transaction, including its read and write buffers for processing by the *commit worker daemon* (explained below).
 Once a commit has been processed, its callback function is invoked with the commit status as an argument (from the main thread).

-### Write-commit thread
+### Commit worker daemon
+The commit worker daemon is a single-threaded process that runs in the background, processing queued read/write transactions.
+It is spawned automatically by the first OLMDB client that accesses the database, and it will run until 10s after the last client has disconnected.
+Clients connect to the daemon using a unix domain socket (in the abstract socket namespace).
+Clients store their transaction buffers in a shared memory region, which is also opened by the commit worker daemon.
+The socket is only used to communicate the address of each transaction to be committed to the daemon, and to signal "at least one transaction has been processed" back to the client.

 Once one or more read/write commits have been queued, the write-commit thread will start a read/write LMDB transaction.
 Note that LMDB only allows for a single read/write transaction at a time, so that's why we do this from a single thread and we try to process transactions as quickly as we can.

 Within a single LMDB transaction, we can run a bunch of OLMDB transactions as follows: